iraros/dl-project/README.md

 Runs the retrain.py TensorHub script.
 Based on the instructions by [TensorFlow](https://www.tensorflow.org/hub/tutorials/image_retraining) and the instructions in the script itself, visible by running
 ```!python retrain.py -h```
-Contains 2 cell, one for systemic runs (and plays an alarm at the end), another for more casual experiments.
+Contains 2 cells, one for systemic runs (and plays an alarm at the end), another for more casual experiments.

+dependencies:
 ```
-# dependencies:
 (local storage)
 retrain
 IPython.display